Hair Relaxer Litigation Updates

 Besides leaving a chemical aroma, this process leaves the hair weak, brittle, and more susceptible to damage and breakage.
 It can even burn the skin, cause permanent damage to the scalp, and increase the risk for alopecia (hair loss) due to the weakening of the hair strand.

 Besides the damage hair sustains from the acidic cream, some hair dye and hair relaxers contain chemicals like Phthalates that can interfere with a person’s hormones due to their interaction with receptors or their signaling pathways.
-These disruptors or endocrine-disrupting chemicals (EDCs) have been linked to several cancers, such as thyroid, breast, and prostate cancer.
+These disruptors or endocrine-disrupting chemicals (EDCs) have been linked to certain types of cancers, such as ovarian cancer.
 Other chemicals that can be found in such hair products are formaldehyde, certain metals, and parabens.

 In a lawsuit filed against L’Oreal USA, a study published in the Journal of the National Cancer Institute was cited to show that those who use chemical hair straightening or relaxing products have a higher risk of uterine cancer.